 April is National Financial Literacy Month!
 While personal finance is a topic that every American needs to understand, it’s also something that is never formally taught.
 Unfortunately, this leaves many people vulnerable and unequipped to properly manage their finances.
+Our credit counseling advice is to always keep learning about personal finances.
 In an effort to help, we’ve put together 5 steps to gain financial literacy.

 5 Steps to Gain Financial Literacy

 - Learn how to budget.
 Learning how to budget is the cornerstone of responsible financial planning.
 Creating and maintaining a budget shows precisely how much money you have and where it’s spent.
 A budget will help you find ways to save money and plan for the future.